-These vegan energy bites are the perfect no bake sweet treat that double as a perfect post workout snack.
+These Mocha Quinoa energy bites are the perfect no bake sweet treat that double as a perfect post workout snack.
 The base for this recipe is a bit unexpected, I used cooked quinoa instead of oats, which adds protein and healthy carbs.
 These energy bites are easy to make and don’t require any baking!
 They are vegan, gluten free, grain free, dairy free, and packed with awesome chocolaty mocha flavor!

 Did you guys know that throughout college I was a barista?
 Well this pretty much cemented my love for all things coffee flavored for the rest of my existence.
 Even with all the flavored syrups and goodies to choose from, I never diverged far from my beloved mocha.
 The chocolate coffee combo is seriously so heavenly.
 Ok please tell me I’m not the only one that goes crazy for this flavor combo??
 Yeah didn’t think so.